 If you are going to be in San Jose in December, the Jade Museum is planning many events for the holiday season, including concerts, plays, and guest speakers.
 To learn about those events, call 2521-6610.

 I would like to give a warm thank you to Adriana Guzmán, a public relations specialist for the Jade Museum; and to Sergio Garcia an archaeologist for the Museum.
 They spent over 2 hours of their very busy day with me, to show me around and to help me appreciate the new Jade Museum.

 And finally, a thank you to David Eminente, for his help in introducing me to management of the Museum.
 David is the owner of the coffee shop on the ground floor of the Museum, which features wonderful coffee and pastries.
 He is also the owner of Sapore Trattoria, a fine Italian restaurant right around the corner from the Museum.

-Michael Miller is the author of the first and only guide book that focuses on Downtown San José, Costa Rica, titled: The Real San José.
-Paperback copies of The Real San José are available at the office of the Association of Residents of Costa Rica and at restaurant Sapore Trattoria.
-An electronic version is available at Amazon/Kindle.
-Click here: The Real San José
+Michael Miller is the author of the first and only guide book that focuses on Downtown San José, Costa Rica, titled The Real San José.
+Paperback copies are available for sale at Restaurant Sapore Trattoria in San José.
+An electronic version of The Real San José is available at Amazon/Kindle.
+To access it, click here.